sagemath/trac_to_gh/Issue 410.md

 # Issue 410: New documentation for Cython and C++

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/410

 Original creator: jbmohler